-Trial staff followed all enrolled women for a period of four years.
-Women who were eligible, consented, and were randomized into the trial received three doses of the HPV 16/18 VLP or Havrix (Hepatitis A) vaccine over a period of six months.
+Trial staff followed enrolled women for a period of four years.
+Eligible participants were consented and randomized to receive three doses of the HPV 16/18 VLP or Havrix (Hepatitis A) vaccine over a period of six months.
 At entry and throughout follow-up, women were carefully monitored and received state-of-the-art screening for cervical neoplasia.

 In addition to strong evidence for vaccine safety and efficacy, data from the trial demonstrated that three doses of the HPV vaccine may not be necessary, as similar vaccine efficacy against cervical HPV 16/18 infection was observed among women who received two, and even a single dose, after four years of follow-up.

 For more information, contact Aimée Kreimer, Ph.D.